 There are four elements in a Texas medical malpractice case:

-• The breach must have been the cause of the injury.
+3. The breach must have been the cause of the injury.
 A missed diagnosis must have been the cause of the person’s death if timely detection would have saved the person’s life or extended life expectancy.

-• Damages.
+4. Damages.
 The person must have sustained a loss caused by the breach and injury.
 It can be financial or emotional.

 Cap Or Limit On Damages

 Like most states, Texas law imposes a cap on your noneconomic damages in a medical malpractice lawsuit.
-Noneconomic claims are limited to $250,000 for each claimant or against each health care institution.
+Noneconomic claims are limited to $250,000 for each claimant or against each healthcare institution.
 Your total recovery is limited to $750,000 for noneconomic damages, including $250,000 from the physician defendants and a maximum of $500,000 from all institutional providers.
+Noneconomic damages include pain and suffering, loss of enjoyment of life, mental anguish, or emotional distress for which there is no objective basis for measuring it.
+Texas does not limit your economic losses, which include medical expenses and lost earnings.

 Statute Of Limitations

 Also, medical malpractice cases generally need to be filed within two years of the negligent act.
-If your child is under the age of 12, you have until the minor attains the age of 14 to file on their behalf.
+For children under the age of 12, you have until the child reaches the age of 14 to file on their behalf.
 A plaintiff’s attorney can extend the statute for up to 75 days by sending notice of the claim by a certified letter to the physician or health care provider against whom the claim is being made.

 The notice letter must be sent before the statute of limitations bars filing a claim.
-Also, notice to one defendant is considered notice to all in cases where a defendant did not receive the requisite notice within 60 days of filing a lawsuit.
+Also, notice to one defendant is considered notice to all in cases where other defendants did not receive the requisite notice within 60 days of filing a lawsuit.
 Want to file a medical injury claim?
 Call an Austin medical malpractice lawyer to help you seek justice.

 Potential Warning Signs Of Medical Malpractice